bmwiedemann/openSUSE/packages/p/postfix-image/README.md

 Instead of maintaining a long list of environment variables, the configuration files could also be provided and mapped into /etc/postfix of the container.

-`/etc/postfix/vhosts` contains the list of virtual domains seperated by
+`/etc/postfix/vhosts` contains the list of virtual domains separated by
 newlines:

 ```